• Refer a Friend

 • Is this institution committed to giving back to the community?

 You’ll likely have the option of choosing to open a standard checking, savings and/or money market account online.
 Determining the account’s primary purpose will help you choose which kind of account to open.
 Will you be using this account to cover your day-to-day expenses or to store your rainy-day fund?
-A checking account will offer greater accessibility, and thus be the logical choice for funds you need to access regularly, while a savings account will typically pay you interest on money you don’t need right now.
-A money market account blends the best of checking and savings, though it may come with restrictions and requirements such as a minimum balance or maximum number of transactions per month.
+A checking account will offer greater accessibility, and thus be the logical choice for funds you need to access regularly, while a savings account will typically pay you interest on money you don’t need to access as often.
+A money market account blends the best of checking and savings.
+Though it may come with restrictions and requirements such as a minimum balance or maximum number of transactions per month, a money market often offers a higher interest rate than a standard savings account and most financial institutions offer access to your funds by means of a debit card or checks.

 You’ll also need to decide whether you want to open a single or joint account.
 You’ll be the sole owner of a single account, while a joint account is co-owned with another person, such as your partner.